PrimalNinja/cyborgzoscii2/README.md

 CyborgZOSCII is an alternative to ASCII/PETSCII that uses direct ROM addressing instead of traditional character-to-value mapping.
 This approach provides significant advantages for resource-constrained systems while offering unique security properties.

+## microZOSCII

+microZOSCII is a ZOSCII-derived, Quantum Proof mechanism to bootstrap full ZOSCII.

 **ZOSCII: Where information theory meets practical engineering, and encryption becomes obsolete.**